Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

 Commuting the derivatives leads to

-which is equivalent to $\xi \ind{^a ^A} \xi \ind{^b ^B} \xi \ind{^c ^C} \xi \ind{^d ^D} R_{abcd} = 0$.
+which is equivalent to $\xi \ind*{^a ^A} \xi \ind*{^b ^B} \xi \ind*{^c ^C} \xi \ind*{^d ^D} R_{abcd} = 0$.
 The decomposition of the Riemann tensor together with the purity condition concludes the proof. \end{proof}

-\begin{rem} By fixing $C_{abcd}$ at a point $p \in \mcM$, and letting $\langle \xi^{A'} \rangle$ vary as homogeneous coordinates in $\Gr_m^+(\Tgt_p \mcM,g)$, we see, by reference to Table \ref{table-C} in appendix \ref{sec-rep-theory}, that condition \eqref{eq-int_cond_foliating_spinor} constitutes a set of $\frac{1}{12}m^2(m^2-1)$ equations in $\frac{1}{2}m(m-1)$ homogeneous complex variables in $\Gr_m^+(\Tgt_p \mcM,g)$.
-When $m=2$, condition \eqref{eq-int_cond_foliating_spinor} restricts to the self-dual part of the Weyl tensor, and reduces to a single quartic polynomial in a single homogeneous complex variable.
-It therefore always has a root, i.e. a principal spinor.
-On the other hand, when $m>2$, such a set of homogeneous polynomials does not necessarily have a root. \end{rem}

-Next, we give the integrability condition for the existence of a recurrent pure spinor -- see also \cite{Galaev2013} for a study of pseudo-Riemannian manifolds admitting more general recurrent spinors. \begin{prop} Let $\langle \xi^{A'} \rangle$ be a parallel projective pure spinor on $(\mcM,g)$, i.e. $\xi^{A'}$ satisfies \eqref{eq-recurrent_spinor}.
+Closing this section, we give the integrability condition for the existence of a parallel projective pure spinor. \begin{prop} Let $[\xi^{A'}]$ be a parallel projective pure spinor on $(\mcM,g)$, i.e.\ $\xi^{A'}$ satisfies \eqref{eq-recurrent_spinor}.
 Then

 and in addition, when $m>3$,

 Further,

 and in addition, when $m>2$,